-One morning, after setting the GPS I found it planned to take me to an unfamiliar route.
+One morning, after setting the GPS I found it planned to take me on an unfamiliar route.
 “Really?”
 I decided I was not using any unfamiliar route to get to work.
 You see, after two weeks, I could travel back and forth without GPS.
 I decided, I was going with my comfort route.
 When I got on the highway, I was constantly advised to get off the roadway.
-The road is clear so what is the problem?
-I continued on.
+The road was clear so I couldn’t understand why I had to exit so I continued on.
 Suddenly, all I saw were red brake lights.
 I was in a three mile slowdown.
 The GPS kept directing me off the highway but I was determined to travel my way.

-The problem was me.
-I decided to use the GPS but I didn’t want to submit my commute to the GPS.
-I wanted to do it my way.
+You see, the problem was me.
+I decided to use the GPS but I didn’t want to follow the directions; I wanted to do it my way.
 I was reminded of Proverbs 3:6: “In all your ways acknowledge Him, And He shall direct your paths.”
 I choose to use the GPS but refused to let it direct my path.
-As I sat in traffic, I began to examine how this attitude can derail the walk of faith.
+As I sat in the traffic, I began to examine how this attitude can derail the walk of faith.

 What happens when we become so comfortable that we decide be our own guide?
-It can be perilous.
+It can be perilous!
 Sometimes, the road can become dangerous and without expert help we can find ourselves in danger just like the man in Luke 10:30.
-It reads, “Then Jesus answered and said: “A certain man went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded him, and departed, leaving him half dead.”
+It reads, “A certain man went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded him, and departed, leaving him half dead.”
 Look at what happened to the man who traveled without his GPS; he found himself in the wrong place at the wrong time and almost lost his life.